beeware/briefcase/docs/reference/platforms/macOS/index.rst

 Both output formats support packaging as a macOS DMG, PKG or as a standalone signed app bundle.
 By default, apps will be both signed and notarized when they are packaged.

-Configuration options between :doc:`./app` and :doc:`./xcode` formats are identical.
+Configuration options between the :doc:`./app` and :doc:`./xcode` formats are identical.

 Packaging format
 ================